Girgias/php-rfcs/container-offset-behaviour.md

 - Existence checks via `isset()` and/or ``empty()``
 - Existence checks via the null coalesce operator ``??``

+// TODO Add fetching and fetch-appending operations
+// TODO Add ++/-- operations (need tests)?
+TODO: Figure out what is called when doing `$r = &$container[$offset1]`?
+A: Write op is done but the read handler is called

 The reason for splitting the existence check operation into two distinct operations is that the behaviour sometimes differ between using ``iseet()``/``empty()`` and ``??``.

 It should be noted that these operations can also be "nested" (e.g. `$container[$offset1][$offset2]`),